-A project with a stronger connection to measurable quantities would be to compare the heat capacities or magnetizations of paramagnets for various values of $\nsgen$.
-Some care is necessary in order to cover a wide range of temperatures, because a spreadsheet like Excel is only able to handle the size of the multiplicity numbers for $q$ up to a few hundred at most (less for higher $\nsgen$). \footnote{It is important when using Excel to program multiplicity formulas using the \texttt{=COMBIN(N,q)} function for the binomial coefficients rather than explicitly using factorials, because that function in Excel can handle larger arguments than the factorials can: it is coded to perform the cancellation of terms between numerator and denominator before evaluating the result.
-Some spreadsheet programs other than Excel do not implement \texttt{=COMBIN(N,q)} carefully in this way, and are limited to smaller systems as a result.} Students will need to use smaller systems (say, $N=50$--$100$) to compute heat capacities at high temperature and then larger ones (say, $N=5000$ or more, but for only small values of energy) to compute the low-temperature behavior.
+As a related project, students could compare the heat capacities or magnetizations for various values of $\nsgen$.
+Some care is necessary in order to study the full temperature scale, because a spreadsheet like Excel is only able to handle the size of the multiplicity numbers for $q$ up to a few hundred at most (less for higher $\nsgen$). \footnote{It is important when using Excel to program multiplicity formulas using the \texttt{=COMBIN(N,q)} function for the binomial coefficients rather than explicitly using factorials, because that function in Excel can handle larger arguments than the factorials can: it is coded to perform the cancellation of terms between numerator and denominator before evaluating the result.
+Some spreadsheet programs other than Excel do not implement \texttt{=COMBIN(N,q)} carefully in this way, and are limited to smaller systems as a result.} Students can study smaller systems (say, $N=50$--$100$) over their full range of energy $q$ to study the high-temperature and negative temperature regime.
+But small systems don't work well for low temperature, since even just one or two units of energy corresponds to fairly large temperature.
+To study this low-temperature regime, students can consider larger systems (say, $N=5000$ or more), but only at small values of energy.

 Figure~\ref{fig:comparisonHeatCaps} shows what the result of such a project might look like, using systems of size $N=50$ and $5000$ to compare the heat capacities for $\ns=2, 3, 4, 15$ and the Einstein solid.